SystemsApproach/book/applications/infrastructure.rst

 devices.
 OpenConfig works with NETCONF, but our reading of the tea leaves points to gNMI as the future.

-We conclude by emphasizing that a seachange is underway.
+We conclude by emphasizing that a sea change is underway.
 While listing SNMP and OpenConfig in the title to this section suggests they are equivalent, it is more accurate to say that each is “what we call” these two approaches, but the approaches are quite different.
 On the one hand,